 As the emphasis on staff health & well-being gathers momentum, landlords face a constant challenge to provide stimulating working environments in order to attract loyal tenants.
 The ability to control the effects of solar heat gain has a huge impact on the quality of the working environment and ultimately on the productivity and profitability of the business – both tenant and landlord.

-External shading is the most effective means of solar shading.
+External shading is the most effective means of solar shading (Solar carports are also very effective).
 Blocking solar energy before it hits a building’s glazing significantly reduces the ‘green-house effect’.
 Often ruled out due to cost, practicality and fear of maintenance issues, electric awnings and external blinds can have a big impact on the look and functionality of a building.
 By controlling solar energy before it enters the building, the reliance on air conditioning is significantly reduced, cutting operating costs and reducing a building’s carbon footprint.

 Weinor awnings – the most robust on the market

 Waverley supplied and installed Weinor Aruba motorised drop arm awnings which are manufactured to the highest standards in Germany.
 The spring tensioned awning arms are designed to withstand blustery weather conditions.
 It is now 12 months since these awnings were installed and not a single repair issue has been reported.